impay-money/impayd_old/readme.md

 npm run serve
 ```

 The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
-For details, see the [monorepo for Ignite front-end development](https://github.com/ignite/web).
+For details, see the [monorepo for Starport front-end development](https://github.com/tendermint/vue).

 ## Release
 To release a new version of your blockchain, create and push a new tag with `v` prefix.
 A new draft release with the configured targets will be created.